sandervandevelde/MQTTBrokerPrivatePreview/README.md

 **Cost to use:**  For this release, MQTT is available for no additional charge.
 You will be charged for routing MQTT messages through Event Grid subscriptions (https://azure.microsoft.com/en-us/pricing/details/event-grid/).

 ## Post private preview program
-When the private preview program ends, or when your tests are complete, configuration will be saved but
+When the private preview program ends, or when your tests are completed, you can choose to either cleanup your configuration or we can help you migrate the configuration to the public preview space, once it is available.

 ## Capabilities available in this preview